 And to fuel the belief in the American Dream, we also see more cable programs aimed at budding house flippers, Shark Tank contestants, and the glorification of gig economy workers or people working multiple jobs to make ends meet.

 The Dangers of the Financialization of the Economy

 As Cheng Enfu and Lu Baolin write in the article, “Twenty-First Century Neo imperialism,” in The Monthly Review (May 2021), “Increasingly the trade in financial products is separated from production: it is even possible to say that it has nothing to do with the production and is solely a gambling transaction.”

 The demise of an economy that produces physical products helps explain the popularity of crypto.
 Speculating in crypto is an extension of online gambling.
 Still, it also creates temporary asset bubbles (in housing, artworks, SPACs, or Robin Hood stock), the illusion that fuels the “wealth effect.”
 This gives naïve speculators the temporary idea that crypto has “value,” even if it only lasts a few days.

 As Enfu and Baolin write, “Excessive financialization will inevitably lead to the virtualization of economic activities and the emergence of huge bubbles of fictitious capital.” (p.
 31).

 This is the dark blueprint for all crypto.
 When ill-informed financial advisors and sophisticated investment firms recommend buying crypto for individual investor portfolios, they inject the virus of “fictitious capital” into their advisory system.

-When this happens, the investment professionals should accept responsibility when the bubble bursts.
+When this happens, investment professionals should accept responsibility when the bubble bursts.